canonical/netbox/charm/docs/tutorial/getting-started.md

 ```

 Congratulations, With the username created and the password provided in the response,
-you have now full access to your onw NetBox!
+you have now full access to your own NetBox!